DarkNavySecurity/darknavysecurity.github.io/content/en/blog/if_the_person_who_finds_a_web3_hardware_wallet_is_a_hacker/index.md

 ## Conclusion

 Asset migration in the blockchain ecosystem never stops.
 What hardware wallets carry represents far more than a simple combination of physical chips and cryptographic algorithms; they are the ultimate experiment in entrusting 'trust' to code.

-> Asset migration in the blockchain ecosystem never stops.
-Hardware wallets represent more than just physical chips and cryptographic algorithms—they embody a fundamental experiment in transferring 'trust' to code.

 As attackers dissect hardware protection layers with surgical precision, the fragile reality of this trust experiment becomes clear: a single unnoticed buffer overflow, an inadequately isolated secure chip, or even a misplaced comment in the firmware code can become a critical flaw capable of undermining the entire system.
 In this ongoing battle over assets worth trillions, DARKNAVY's research remains relentless.